-- Participation in at least one (1) Student Noon Hour Music Recital is encouraged.
+- i.
+Participation in at least one (1) Student Noon Hour Music Recital each school term is required.
 Students are encouraged to participate in as many Student Noon Hour Music Recitals as possible in order to gain performance experience.
 Each student must have their piece(s) thoroughly prepared and memorized before they will be allowed to perform at a Student Noon Hour Music Recital.
 Failure to have pieces properly prepared by your scheduled performance date(s) will affect your final grade.
 Participation in more than the required amount of noon hour student recitals will be taken into account when assigning final grades. - ii.
 Participation in studio-related voice recitals or any department-related special performance events will be by invitation only. - iii.
-Participation in other vocal venues such as music festivals, vocal competitions, or open stage performance is encouraged.
-Your participation, and quality of vocal performance, in these extracurricular music activities will be taken into consideration when assigning final grades. - iv.
+Participation in other classical music vocal venues such as music festivals or vocal competitions is encouraged.
+Your participation in these extracurricular classical music activities will be taken into consideration when assigning final grades.

+- iv.
 Performance of a required, or optional, major solo or shared voice recital will only be permitted if the student successfully completes a juried recital.
 The juried recital will take place three (3) weeks prior to the performance of the major solo or shared recital.
-If the student does not successfully complete the juried recital then the scheduled recital will either be postponed or canceled.

-v.
-Students will not be permitted to perform at any type of studio- or department-related recital unless their piece(s) is (are) thoroughly prepared and ready for performance.
+If the student does not successfully complete the juried recital then the scheduled recital will either be postponed or canceled. - v.
+Students will not be permitted to perform at any type of studio- or department-related recital unless their piece(s) is (are) thoroughly prepared and performance ready.